DamithKodagoda/Blood_Sugar_Monitor_CCS3351_Final_Project/README.md

 1. Input screen: It should have two input fields to receive before & after blood glucose values, a button to validate the values and navigate to next screen to display the result.

 2. Information screen: Display category info as per the input data.
-(10 marks)